oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/07-webhook.md

 ## Setting up a Webhook
 Let's set up a simple webhook as the notification receiver.
 The webhook is written in [a Python script](../webhook/scripts/server.py) which simply logs all the received notifications.
-In the real world, webhook receivers are often used to notify systems that Alertmanager doesn’t support directly.
+Typically, webhook receivers are often used to notify systems that Alertmanager doesn’t support directly.

 Build the webhook image.
 ```